Piston: Internal combustion engines

-An internal combustion engine is acted upon by the pressure of the expanding combustion gases in the combustion chamber space at the top of the cylinder.
+An internal combustion engine is acted upon by the pressure of the expanding combustion gases in the combustion chamber space at so the top of the cylinder.
 This force then acts downwards through the connecting rod and onto the crankshaft.
 The connecting rod is attached to the piston by a swivelling gudgeon pin (US: wrist pin).
 This pin is mounted within the piston: unlike the steam engine, there is no piston rod or crosshead (except big two stroke engines).

 The typical piston design is on the picture.
 This type of piston is widely used in car diesel engines.
 According to purpose, supercharging level and working conditions of engines the shape and proportions can be changed.

 High-power diesel engines work in difficult conditions.
 Maximum pressure in the combustion chamber can reach 20 MPa and the maximum temperature of some piston surfaces can exceed 450 °C. It is possible to improve piston cooling by creating a special cooling cavity.
 Injector supplies this cooling cavity «A» with oil through oil supply channel «B».
 For better temperature reduction construction should be carefully calculated and analysed.
 Oil flow in the cooling cavity should be not less than 80% of the oil flow through the injector.

 The pin itself is of hardened steel and is fixed in the piston, but free to move in the connecting rod.
 A few designs use a 'fully floating' design that is loose in both components.
 All pins must be prevented from moving sideways and the ends of the pin digging into the cylinder wall, usually by circlips.